Last Updated: March 18, 2026 by Nagabhushanam Peddi

 Reserve Your Washington Business Entity Name

-The Washington Secretary of State's Corporations & Charities Division handles all LLC naming questions and requests.
+The Washington Secretary of State’s Corporations & Charities Division handles all LLC naming questions and requests.
 Business names can be reserved for 180 days.
-If you have yet to form your business entity using the reserved name when the business name reservation expires, you may renew the name reservation.
+Keep in mind that name reservations in Washington are not renewable.

 To reserve a business name, you must file an application by mail.
 When reserving your name, you will have to pay a filing fee.
 Cheques must be made out to the “Secretary of State.”
 An additional fee is required for expedited filing.